TomNussbaumer/docker-docpad/README.md

 **NOTE:** Due the UID/GID remapping on startup and the local installation of node in user app's home directory, it may take a while until the container is started.

+The image size grows fast with this kind of software (nodejs including native build environment).
+The runtime requirements with a just started docpad are around 75 mb.

 ----------------------------------------------------

 For generic usage informations of this image please examine [the README file of the base image](https://github.com/sys42/docker-base).